Baby Ruth: In popular culture

+A popular 1956 song, "A Rose and a Baby Ruth", was written by John D. Loudermilk and recorded by George Hamilton IV.

 In a 1960 episode of Leave It to Beaver, Beaver and his friends lose an old autographed baseball belonging to Beaver's father.
 They find another ball and try to fake the signatures.
 One they add is "Baby Ruth".